 #6.
 Use VPN on Public Networks

 When using public networks, you definitely need to worry about your security.
 At the very least, you want to ensure everything is secure.
 The best way to remain safe while on a public network is by using a VPN or virtual private network.
 It’s designed to keep you safe.
-If you use a VPN just to remain anonymous, that may not be enough, especially if you’re careless with your identity, other than that a VPN is something everyone can do with.
+If you use a VPN as Hidester just to remain anonymous, that may not be enough, especially if you’re careless with your identity, other than that a VPN is something everyone can do with.